nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/how-to-configure-nuxeo-drive-globally.md

 tree_item_index: 300
 ---

-Since 8.10-HF17, some settings used by Nuxeo Drive can be configured globally from the Nuxeo server.
+Since 8.10-HF20, some settings used by Nuxeo Drive can be configured globally from the Nuxeo server.

 They are set in a JSON configuration file located in the `drive` template of the [nuxeo-drive](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-drive) package.
-They can be changed by updating the `$NUXEO_SERVER/templates/drive/nxserver/nuxeo.war/drive/config.json` file and will be taken into account by the Nuxeo Drive clients shortly.
+They can be changed by updating the `$NUXEO_SERVER/templates/drive/nxserver/config/nuxeo-drive-config.json` file and restarting the server, after which they will be taken into account by the Nuxeo Drive clients shortly.

-The configuration file is available through HTTP at `$NUXEO_URL/drive/config.json`.
+The configuration is available in the JSON format through a `GET` request to `$NUXEO_URL/api/v1/drive/configuration`.

 Note that these settings can be overridden locally through the `config.ini` file.

-Here is what the default `config.json` file looks like:
+Here is what the default `nuxeo-drive-config.json` file looks like:

 ```json
 {